 In my experience, the ranges people pick are narrower, suggesting that we overestimate our own ability to estimate accurately.

-Obviously this is a simplified illustration, but there are a number of studies that suggest we are overconfident when it comes to forecasting.
+This is a simplified illustration, but there are a number of studies that suggest people are overconfident when it comes to forecasting.

-When provided with that feedback, they improved to 70% correct on the second set of ten items.
+When provided with feedback that their estimates were wrong, these same programmers improved to 70% correct on the second set of ten items.
 And then to 81% on the third set, after additional feedback on their accuracy.